petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 1. Click *Update Custom Domains* to finalize the addition.

 !!! note
-    Adding custom domains via the Liferay Cloud console automatically uses a certificate provided by [Let's Encrypt](https://letsencrypt.org/) for all of them.
-If you want to use [custom SSL certificates](./load-balancer.md#custom-ssl) for your custom domains, then you must add them via the web server's `LCP.json` file instead.
+    Adding custom domains via the Liferay Cloud console automatically uses a certificate provided by [Let's Encrypt](https://letsencrypt.org/) for each one.
+If you have [custom SSL certificates](./load-balancer.md#custom-ssl) for your domains, you must add them via the web server's `LCP.json` file instead.

 ### Adding a Custom Domain via LCP.json